 In 2023, we will mark an important year in the fight against modern slavery and will celebrate the extraordinary advances that have been made in Australia since we first celebrated the Freedom Awards in 2011.

 Australia has a new five-year National Action Plan to Combat Modern Slavery 2020–25, launched in 2020 and witnessed its first statutory review of the Modern Slavery Act 2018 (Cth).

 The Anti-Slavery Australia Freedom Awards are an opportunity to publicly recognise and celebrate the vital contributions of individuals, organisations and businesses in the fight against modern slavery.
 The Freedom Awards also seek to raise awareness of modern slavery and promote the positive difference that individuals, organisations, and businesses can make to the lives of those affected by modern slavery.

-The recipients of the 2023 Freedom Awards will be announced at the Award ceremony, which will be celebrated on Friday 24 March in the Great Hall at the University of Technology Sydney.
+the recipients of the 2023 Freedom Awards were announced at the Award ceremony, celebrated on Friday 24 March in the Great Hall at the University of Sydney.